thegeeklab/hugo-geekdoc/exampleSite/content/shortcodes/includes.md

 ### Include \*.md file

-Included markdown files will be rendered using the `markdownify` filter.
+Included markdown files will be rendered using the `RenderString` [function](https://gohugo.io/functions/renderstring/).

 {{< hint warning >}}
 **Location of markdown files**\